kekcode-9/video-player-next/README.md

 .env.local has been added temporarily so anyone taking a pull will have the env variables to run the app locally.
 **This file will be removed on wednesday, 21st February.**

+## App structure
+There are three main components - video-player ( the player itself ), video-info-section ( the title, subtitle and description, playlist )

 ### About the app:
 1. Playlist reordering ( DnD - Kit used )
 - To reorder the playlist, grab and drag a video to the desired position in the playlist.